bfopengradient/pet_adoption_predictor/README.md

 The objective here was to see how this model would behave on this classification task after I had addressed sparsity in the predictor matrix.

 The target variable is split 58%/42% in favor of the non-adopoted outcomes.
-Accuracy levels of my model were arpox 77%. f scores were aprox 73%.
+Accuracy levels of my model was arpox 77%. f scores were aprox 73%.

 BF